FortisN7/IT202-008/README.md

 # IT202-008
 Assignments for IT202 taught by Matthew Toegel
+Nicholas Fortis